Not Forgotten

 “The wooded area we were in suddenly cleared into a small field of five-foot tall elephant grass.
 The chopper was hovering directly above us, and a man in the rear was leaning out and pointing to our right.
 We waved back that we understood.
 The thick grass was giving us some visibility troubles, so we spread out and moved in the direction he was pointing.
 A guy on my right suddenly yelled, ‘Over here!’
 Only about eight feet away, I ran over to him and stopped in surprise.
 It had never crossed my mind that the medic might be dead.
 I had thought he was just lost, or hiding until it was safe to come out.”

 “A couple of guys found two small saplings and cut them for poles.
 From another squad, four guys came with an extra poncho, which we made into a stretcher.
 Someone eventually rolled him onto the stretcher, but the poles didn’t work when they tried to lift him.
-He had died with his arms and legs outstretched, and now his stiff body would not fit on the makeshift stretcher.
-Abandoning the poles, they rolled him on top of the poncho and carried him awkwardly by its corners.
 Eventually, we got the medic back to the perimeter and placed him on the ground next to the other fallen men.”